databricks/databricks-vscode/packages/databricks-vscode/README.quickstart.md

-# Databricks Extension for VSCode
+# Databricks Extension for Visual Studio Code

-The Databricks extension for VSCode allows you to develop for the Databricks Lakehouse platform from VSCode.
+The Databricks extension for VS Code allows you to develop for the Databricks Lakehouse platform from VS Code.

 # Features